Kite Class

 Teachers: Mrs Maddy Pengelly

-Welcome to the Summer term.
+Welcome to the Spring term.
 We have an exciting curriculum planned for this term (more details below).
 If you do have any questions, please do not hesitate to ask any of the Kite staff.

 Please can we remind everyone to ensure their child has a fruit or veg snack to eat at break.
 Also, remember we only allow water in the drink bottles.